liam-ol/csu33012-viz/README.md

 ### Visualisation

 Various information about the database is visualised on the `index.html` web page using a series of charts, enabled by [Chart.js](https://www.chartjs.org/).
-You can view the page online [here](https://itswilliamleonard.github.io/csu33012-viz/).
+You can view the page online [here](https://liam-ol.github.io/csu33012-viz/).
 (Best viewed on desktop.)

 ## Requirements

 [PyGithub](https://github.com/PyGithub/PyGithub) must be installed to run `viz.py`.
 You must also replace the `GIT_TOKEN` environment variable with your own access token.
-(Failing these, you can still use the pre-generated `db.js` file for the visualisation; be warned it may be outdated.)
+(Failing these, you can still use the pre-generated `db.js` file for the visualisation; be warned it will be outdated.)